itsme-shivamkumar/Task-Master/README.md

 4. Use the checkbox to mark tasks as completed or incomplete.
 5. Click on the "Delete" button to remove a task.

-## Additional Features

-- Sorting tasks based on priority or completion status (optional).
-- Pagination for the task list (optional).
-- Adding due dates to tasks (optional).

 ## Screenshots

 ![Screenshot 1](./screenshots/screenshot1.png)